yousefi138/tcga-hnsc/readme.md

 but ran into installation problems.
-Instead, I compiled a list of files to download from the GDAC website: http://gdac.broadinstitute.org/runs/stddata__2016_01_28/data/HNSC/20160128 See `files.txt` in this directory.
+Instead, I compiled a list of files to download from the GDAC website: http://gdac.broadinstitute.org/runs/stddata__2016_01_28/data/HNSC/20160128 See `files.csv` in this directory.

 Data files will be downloaded to the `FILES_DIR` directory (see [variables.txt](variables.txt)).

 ```
-bash download-data.sh files.txt
+bash download-data.sh files.csv
 ```

 Clinical outcome data has been cleaned up as part of the